pyenv/pyenv/README.md

 * Added support for debugging rbenv via `set -x` when the `$RBENV_DEBUG` environment variable is set.
-* Refactored the autocompletion system so that completions are now built-in to each command and shared between bash and zsh.
+* Refactored the autocompletion system so that completions are now built-in to each command and shared between bash and Zsh.
 * Added support for plugin bundles in `~/.rbenv/plugins` as documented in [issue #102](https://github.com/sstephenson/rbenv/pull/102).
 * Added `/usr/local/etc/rbenv.d` to the list of directories searched